localstack/localstack/CONTRIBUTING.md

 # Contributing

-LocalStack is a community driven project that aims to help developers emulate AWS services locally, without connecting to any cloud provider!

 The guides in this section are for developers of LocalStack, to better understand how LocalStack works internally, how to set up local development environments, and how to contribute to the codebase.

   [1]: https://github.com/localstack/localstack/blob/master/.github/CLA.md